lovcodvn/ALNS_TimetableOptimization/README.md

 Objective function: The goal is to find a schedule that minimizs the cost function f1+ f2, where:

-1)	f1: Total cost of unassigned tasks, calculated as  times the number of unassigned tasks.
-(You can think of   as the monetary penalty cost for each unassigned task)
+1)	f1: Total cost of unassigned tasks, calculated as 'alpha' times the number of unassigned tasks.
+(You can think of 'alpha'  as the monetary penalty cost for each unassigned task)
 2)	f2: Total cost of workers, calculated as follows:
 For each worker, the cost of each allocated block is the block length multiplied by the worker’s hourly rate, subject to a minimum value of 4 hours multiplied by the hourly rate.
 The rationale is that each time a worker turns out for work, he/she should be compensated with a base payment.
 The total cost of workers is the sum over the costs of allocated blocks.